mikeoertli/id3tool-docker/README.md

 This tool is [part of Ubuntu](http://manpages.ubuntu.com/manpages/focal/man1/id3tool.1.html).

+The ARM binary is retrieved from [this launchpad.net resource](https://launchpad.net/ubuntu/focal/arm64/id3tool/1.2a-11).

-The binary is retrieved from [launchpad.net](https://launchpad.net/ubuntu/focal/arm64/id3tool/1.2a-11).
+The AMD binary is retrieved from [this launchpad.net resource](https://launchpad.net/ubuntu/focal/amd64/id3tool/1.2a-11).

 ## Usage